zoeychappell/PrivPrompt/READme.md

    api_key = "your_api_key"
    NOTE: Each LLM has a specific naming scheme that the API key should follow.

-# To use flask and run front end:
+# To use Flask and run front end:

 1. Open Terminal
 2. Go to the location of the /my-flask-app